lauramariel/nai/nkp/nai-2.3/README.md

-# Installing NAI on NKP (Updated for NAI 2.4 on NKP 2.15)
+# Installing NAI on NKP
+# NAI 2.3 and below

 ## Pre-requisites
 - Linux jumphost with nkp-cli installed